-Having clean dentures is just a matter of good habit.
+Having clean dentures is just a matter of good habit and denture maintenance is really important!
 Dentures, like natural teeth, must be kept clean and free from deposits to avoid permanent staining.
 A dirty denture looks unpleasant, causes bad breath and is very unhygienic.

 To keep your dentures clean you must rinse them in warm (not hot) water after every meal.
 If simple rinsing will not clean your dentures thoroughly, a denture brush or toothbrush may be used to remove loose food from between the teeth.
 Every night the dentures should be cleaned with a brush and non-abrasive denture cream or paste.
 Abrasive powders or regular toothpaste should never be used as these could scratch the denture surface, making them more difficult to clean in the future.

 When brushing your dentures, always take the precaution of having a few inches of water in the wash basin to avoid breaking your dentures if you were to drop them.
 It is also advisable to spread a cloth or flannel in the basin for the same reason.
 Always hold the lower denture on the side you are brushing, never in the palm of your hand, as this may cause them to break.

 Occasionally, soaking your dentures in products such as Steradent is useful in removing persistent stains and some calculus.
 Ultrasonic cleaners are very effective and may be purchased.

 A great deal of skill goes into constructing your new dentures and it is important that this work is done by a qualified Clinical Dental Technician (CDT).

 That’s why The Denture People only lists practices that have qualified CDTs within their staff.